mbabynames search ✿

 Aoife Katherine

-Put "noble and strong" next to "pure" and you get a name that feels considered.
+Put "beautiful" next to "pure" and you get a name that feels considered.
 Aoife Katherine works on paper and out loud.
 The longer Katherine (3 syllables) builds on the shorter Aoife, giving the name forward momentum.

 Aoife ends with an open E sound.
-That ending shapes which middle names transition smoothly and which ones stumble.
+That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a firm consonant (like G, K, or R) create the cleanest break.

 Aoife Grace